Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

 - Material maintains its shape and softness even after multiple washings

 Fruit of the Loom is no newcomer to the world of undergarments, and they’ve learned a thing or two along the way.
 You’ll like how their Men’s Crew Neck t-shirt feels, and you’ll appreciate the fact that it won’t ride up on your gut several times a day.

 Why Undershirts Are Different From All The Rest

 Undershirts are different.
-But they’re not “different” in a negative way – not at all – but they’re definitely their own kind of animal.
-And they’ve come a long way over the centuries.
+They’re not “different” in a negative way – not at all – but they’re definitely their own kind of animal, and they’ve come a long way over the centuries.

 When most of us think of “shirt,” we think of that outer covering that keeps us from going around bare-chested all day (which is fine at the beach, not at the office), that helps protect us from the elements (including keeping us warm), and hopefully adds a whole helluva lot of style to our wardrobe.

 An undershirt doesn’t have nearly the swag of a regular shirt, but, again, it has come a long ways since it was originally designed and worn to protect the skin against the rough, scratchy outerwear of many moons ago.
 It also protected expensive outerwear from the grit and grime of human bodies, especially back in the day when daily bathing wasn’t the norm.